franciscovilchezv/platform-based-development/Labs/Lab4/webapp_101.md

 As you can see, we can reference the variable `members` inside the `ngFor`.
 It is iterating the array and assigning each value to the variable `member`.
 If we want to reference the variable `member` or any of its attributes outside the `ngFor`, we need to use the `{{member}}` syntax.

-We can use the same logic and applied it to our table to show all values.
+We can use the same logic that we used to create the list, and applied it to our table to show all values.

 ```
 <table>